 B. Common Ownership.
 A burgeoning literature has arisen to argue for the dark side of the rise of institutional investor ownership.
 The reconcentration of ownership has meant that a small group of large fund families own a large fraction of the stock in most public companies.
 Particularly in sectors characterized by oligopoly structure, such as airlines or banking, this "common ownership" is said to provides the glue to hold together an informal cartel, with consequent anti-competitive effects: higher prices, lower output.
 The remedy, argue some, is to engage in antitrust actions of various types, including limiting the capacity of funds to assemble fully diversified portfolios.
-Many corporate law scholars are skeptical of the anticompetitive outcome associated with common ownership, observing the great reluctance of asset managers to employ the shareholder governance tools in a way that would hold together informal cartels or otherwise stabilize anti-competitive arrangements and the energy of minority shareholder interests, including activist hedge funds, who vigorously pursue single-firm value maximization.
-It is hard to square a world in which managers complain about pressure to maximize for the short-term with a world in which rents are widespread, even if there are some local pockets of anti-competitive harm.
-I argued above that current ownership patterns shift
+Many corporate law scholars are skeptical of the anticompetitive outcome associated with common ownership, observing the great reluctance of asset managers to employ the shareholder governance tools in a way that would hold together informal cartels or otherwise stabilize anti-competitive arrangements and the energy of minority shareholder interests, including activist hedge funds, who vigorously pursue single-firm value

-&lt;sup>120 See Michal Barzuza, The State of State Antitakeover Law, 95 Va.
+&lt;sup>140 See Michal Barzuza, The State of State Antitakeover Law, 95 Va.
 L. Rev. 1973, 1989 (2009) (35 states have constituency statutes).

-&lt;sup>121 Compare Unocal v.
+&lt;sup>141 Compare Unocal v.
 Mesa Petroleum Co., 493 A.2d 946 (Del.
 1985) (interests of non-shareholder constituencies can be considered in erecting defensive measures) with Revlon, Inc. v.
 MacAndrews & Forbes Holdings, 506 A.2d 173 (Del.
 1986) (not when corporate purpose shifts from defending the bastion to selling the firm or countenancing a control shift).